Blog submission guidelines

 - Keep titles under 70 characters (including spaces).
 We encourage the use of key words in titles and sub-headings, and recommend sub-headings for each new section or idea in the blog.

-- Please reference key resources that you are basing your blog on.
-This can be done simply with hyperlinks in the text or more traditionally with a short reference section at the end.
+- Please reference and link to key resources that you are basing your blog on.
+This can be done simply with hyperlinks in the body text.

 - Please include a 40-word overview of who you are and the work you do.
 This will help to contextualise the blog content.